Bokito (gorilla)

-Bokito (14 March 1996 – 4 April 2023) was a male western gorilla born in captivity that lived most of his life in Diergaarde Blijdorp zoo in Rotterdam, the Netherlands.
-He became the subject of considerable media coverage after breaking out of his enclosure on 18 May 2007, abducting a female visitor and severely injuring her.
+Bokito (14 March 1996 – 4 April 2023) was a male western gorilla born in captivity, who lived most of his life in Diergaarde Blijdorp zoo in Rotterdam, the Netherlands.
+He became the subject of considerable international media coverage after escaping from his enclosure on 18 May 2007, abducting a female visitor and severely injuring her.
+The incident made him Blijdorp's best-known animal.